PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 You should land immediately to matrix-synapse's home directory which is /var/lib/matrix-synapse.
 Typing cd anytime brings you back here.

-**Done!**
 ***

-Now your server is up and running consider registering on the hello-matrix list of servers: https://www.hello-matrix.net/public_servers.php or at https://matrix.to/#/#hello-matrix:matrix.org
+## Done!

+Your Synapse is now up and running and your hosting the latest Riot through the Nginx web server.

-You should also familiarise yourself with the Synapse wiki: https://github.com/matrix-org/synapse/wiki
+You should familiarise yourself with the Synapse wiki: https://github.com/matrix-org/synapse/wiki

 ***
 ## Extra - Jitsi Setup